|Semester 2, 2021 Online|

 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)

 (Check for availability as eBook via Library Search on the USQ library website.)

 Student workload expectations

-- Students will be advised, at the commencement of semester, regarding course engagement.
+- Students will be advised of details and precise dates at the commencement of semester.